-Rugby World Cup: Do Australia do a haka? – Rugby World
+Rugby World Cup: Do Australia Do A Haka? – Rugby World

 We look at what the Wallabies do before a Test match

-All over the Pacific region, there are rugby nations that do pre-match war dances.
+In this Rugby World Cup there are rugby nations all over the Pacific region that do pre-match war dances.
 The All Blacks have the haka, Fiji have the cibi or bole, Samoa the siva tau and Tonga the sipi tau.
 So it’s worth asking: do Australia do a haka?
 Or any kind of traditional challenge pre-game?

 As it stands, no.